AdaCore/spark2014/docs/ug/gnatprove.rst

 proves all checks on this program, except for 4 runtime checks related to scaling quantities using a division (a known limitation of automatic provers).

+.. rubric:: ``heatingsystem``

+This program is a standard example of controller, turning on and off the heating depending on the value of the current temperature read by a thermostat and the current mode of operation.
+Interfaces to the physical world are modelled as :ref:`External State Abstraction` for sensors and actuators.
+Data and flow dependency contracts are given for all subprograms. |GNATprove| proves all checks on this program.

+.. rubric:: ``openETCS``

+This program is a case study performed by David Mentré in the context of the openETCS European project aiming at making an open-source, open-proof reference model of ETCS (European Train Control System).
+ETCS is a radio-based train control system aiming at unifying train signaling and control over all European countries.
+The results of this case study are described in the paper `"Rail, Space, Security: Three Case Studies for SPARK 2014"`.

+Package ``Section_4_6`` models a subset of the transitions allowed in the overall state automaton that the system should follow.
+Guards for transitions are expressed by using :ref:`Expression Functions`, and the disjointness of these guards is expressed by using :ref:`Contract Cases`. |GNATprove| proves all checks on this part of the program.

+Package ``Step_Function`` implements piecewise constant functions used to model for example speed restrictions against distance.
+Full functional contracts are given for all the services of this package. |GNATprove| proves all checks on this part of the program, except the more complex postcondition of procedure ``Restrictive_Merge``.

 .. rubric:: ``sparkskein``

 This program is an implementation of the Skein cryptographic hash algorithm